Faivel10/Mini-Project/README.md

 # Mini-Project
 Mini Project in stochastic optimization.
+## The problem:
+We have passengers boarding on a place.
+Each passenger has x and y values - where x is it's location in the line and y is it's seat.
+In addition, each passenger has a weight - that means how low he is - everyone start at value 1.
+We also define the slowest line as the longest line with the most weights in it.
+Our mission is to check how many passenger weights can be increased to 2, while not surpassing the slowest line existing before the added weights.
 ## How To Run
 This program was built using WSL with Ubuntu 22 distro.
 To run the project, you first need to have the following packages installed